remnrem/luna-doc/docs/ref/power-spectra.md

 0.25 Hz, this gives an expected 61 points; the number may be lower is points were removed for being outliers.

-!!! info "Avoiding periodic acticvity that will bias spectral slope estimates"
+!!! info "Avoiding periodic activity that will bias spectral slope estimates"
     This simple implementation for estimating the spectral slope is not suitable for frequency ranges where one expects strong oscillatory activity, e.g. the sigma band during sleep, if it is to be interpreted as an index of the aperiodic component of the power spectrum.
-    The frequency range 30-45 Hz tends to be freely of such activity and also avoids frequencies with common line noise (50/60 Hz) artifacts.
+    The frequency range 30-45 Hz tends to be free of such activity and also avoids frequencies with common line noise (50/60 Hz) artifacts.
 As such, it is not recommended that this be used as a general method (unless other procedures have first been applied to remove oscillatory components from the signal).